• THE METAVERSE: All Around Us

 • If the overhead associated with delivering courses was reduced, naturally the cost to a student could be reduced as well.

-• If the instructor doesn't have to be physically on the campus, or even in the same country, they could be paid less for greater flexibility.
+• If the instructor doesn't have to be physically on the campus, or even in the same country, they could theoretically be paid less.
+We have learned that people will take a pay cut in exchange for greater flexibility (i.e. living in a place where the cost of living is far less).

-• When the experience is delivered through smart phones - everything changes.
+• When the college experience is delivered through smart phones - everything changes.

-• We do still have to consider how that impacts the student experience.
+BUT... we do have to consider how all of the above impacts student development.

 Virtual Teachers & Presenters